roach-motel/chi-24/README.md

-# chi-24
+# Staying at the Roach Motel: Cross-Country Analysis of Manipulative Subscription and Cancellation Flows (CHI'24)
-Data for the CHI'24 paper: Staying at the Roach Motel: Cross-Country Analysis of Manipulative Subscription and Cancellation Flows
+(TBD) Repository for the CHI'24 paper: Staying at the Roach Motel: Cross-Country Analysis of Manipulative Subscription and Cancellation Flows